 Visit the website of any church that has re-opened or is planning to re-open, and you will see lots of changes in place: hand sanitizer, masks, social distancing, online seating reservations, which doors to use for entering and exiting.

 What you won’t see until you actually come back inside and attend service or Mass are new adaptations — behaviors learned from doing church online for three or four months.

 Some will be short-lived, and others may have staying power at least for as long as there are still some people participating from home.

-#1.
-People are present even in their absence.
 There is a beautiful trend among closed churches to populate the pews with photos and cardboard cutouts of parishioners.
 This has been particularly meaningful for leaders who spend time in the church building, some of whom record or conduct live service from the front of the church.
 The photos help create a visual connection between the leader and the flock.
 As churches open their doors and look for ways to keep people appropriately social distanced, the cardboard cutouts and photos can serve as personalized buffers.